Environmental Service Center

 Background

 Ramsey County evaluated how it provides household hazardous waste services in 2020.
-After analyzing feedback from community, the county is restructuring its programs to better serve residents.
+After analyzing feedback from community, the county is making plans to restructure its programs to better serve residents.

 Residents said they wanted a year-round, accessible household hazardous waste (HHW) program.
-The county is redesigning its HHW program to be anchored in a new Environmental Service Center the county will building.
+The county is redesigning its HHW program to be anchored in a new Environmental Service Center the county will build.

 In selecting a proposed site, the county looked for a central location close to a major road, approximately five acres in size, and that didn’t require substantial costs for demolition of existing structures.